Anything with the word “revenge” can’t be good. Commonly called Montezuma’s revenge, traveler’s diarrhea is a common illness for adventurers.

 If you have mild upset stomach, mild to moderate diarrhea, possible slight nausea, slight chills, no pain or burning, then you need to use a formula that will warm the stomach.
 This formula is Huo Xiang Zheng Qi tang.

 This formula is aromatic and it helps to warm the stomach and the digestion.
 Many of these herbs are helpful for killing bacteria in food such as zi su ye, perilla leaf, and ginger.
 Perilla leaf and ginger are both commonly eaten with sushi.
 Not only do they add to the taste, but also help to mitigate any possibility of bacteria in the foods.

 Huo xiang zheng qi tang is a very safe formula.
 But in some people it can slow down the digestion.

 For more severe symptoms and burning, the huang lian su may be a better choice.

-Huang lian su is simply the the herbs huang lian, or copitus.
+Huang lian su is an extract from the herb huang lian which is called berberine.
 This herb is very strong anti biotic properties as well as immunological regulatory properties.
-It is very bitter and cold and can easily cause constipation.
+Berberine has been shown to stop diarrhea.
+It is very bitter and cold and can lead to cause constipation.

 Regulating your stomach after getting sick is also important